mathworks-ref-arch/matlab-aws-s3/Documentation/awsS3ApiDoc.md

   returns the value of the Java system property http.nonProxyHosts.
   Result is returned as a character vector.

-  Note the following caveat from the AWS DynamoDB documentation:
+  Note the following caveat from the Amazon DynamoDB documentation:

   We still honor this property even when getProtocol() is https, see http://docs.oracle.com/javase/7/docs/api/java/net/doc-files/net-properties.html